kseniashilova/Fuzzy-Modeling/README.md

 * {the similarity is medium} has the core of 0.5 and the support from 0.3 to 0.7
 * {the similarity is low} has the core of 0.6 and the support from 0.4 to 0.8
 * {the similarity is very low} has the core of 0.8 and the support from 0.6 to 1
-* {the similarity is extremely low} has the core of the segment [1; 15] and the support from 0.8 to 15. (the only trapezoidal membership function that illustrate that all of a quite large relative errors demonstrate the extremely low similarity)
+* {the similarity is extremely low} has the core of the segment [1; +inf] and the support from 0.8 to +inf. (the only trapezoidal membership function that illustrate that all of a quite large relative errors demonstrate the extremely low similarity.
+In the following steps, all parameters greater than 1 will be equated to 1, that is it will be the triangular function.)

 ![](https://github.com/kseniashilova/Fuzzy-Modeling/blob/main/membership_finctions.png)